How to Make Bacon Jerky

 Once you’ve eaten all that you can, you can choose to set some aside for next week, or for gifts for friends.

-If you want, you can make bacon jerky once in a while and save it for later, so you don't have to spend 3-4 hours cooking bacon jerky every time you want it.
+If you want, you can make this snack once in a while and save it for later, so you don't have to spend 3-4 hours cooking every time you want it.

 Using a reliable brand of zipper lock bags, put about four ounces of bacon jerky into each bag and seal.

-You have to make sure that all the grease is removed before storing the bacon jerky into the zipper bags.
+You have to make sure that all the grease is removed before storing the cooked meat into the zipper bags.

 Also, If you have a vacuum food sealer machine, then lock the goodness in.

-Ideally you should store these bags of bacon jerky in your pantry or a cool dark place until you’re ready to eat them.
+Ideally you should store these bags in your pantry or a cool dark place until you’re ready to eat them.

 I hope you learned how to make bacon jerky with this simple step-by-step recipe.